 - 1 Peter: Instruction for Wives and Husbands (3:1-7) - Peter's instructions for wives and husbands are not always popular in today's world.
 But to ignore them puts both our marriage and prayer life at risk.
 (May 10, 2019)

 - 1 Peter: Christian Ethical Behavior (3:8-12) - How do we live in community and with those on the outside.
 Peter here gives us a brief synopsis on Christian ethical behavior.
 Turn from evil and do good!
 (May 24, 2019)

-- 1 Peter: Revere Christ as Lord, Even While Suffering (3:13-18) - How do you respond to suffering for Christ?
+- 1 Peter: Revere Christ in Your Suffering (3:13-18) - How do you respond to suffering for Christ?
 Peter tells us to rejoice and revere Christ as Lord.
 And to always be ready to share the reason for your hope.
 (June 7, 2019)